Call for Extended Abstracts- Deadline Now August 18th

-Please submit your extended abstract - a minimum of 600 words, a maximum of 1200 words (approximately 2 pages, not including diagrams, figures or tables) - by August 8, 2017 to the DVCon.org website outlining your proposed presentation.
+Please submit your extended abstract - a minimum of 600 words, a maximum of 1200 words (approximately 2 pages, not including diagrams, figures or tables) - by EXTENDED to August 18th to the DVCon.org website outlining your proposed presentation.

 Full instructions and details for the extended abstract submission process can be found on DVCon.org.